My name is Kimberly. I was born and raised in Norwalk, Connecticut.

 My whole life, I’ve enjoyed helping others and have been volunteering in the community since middle school.

-In college, I majored in psychology, minored in human services, and began assisting English Language Learners, at a local elementary school, through my honor society.
+In college at Elon University, I majored in psychology, minored in human services, and began assisting English Language Learners, at a local elementary school, through my honor society.
 That experience sparked my love of teaching and convinced me to pursue a career in education.

 From 2006 to 2008, I studied for a Masters of Education (M.Ed.).
 Upon graduating Loyola University in Maryland, I moved to Spokane, Washington and began teaching second grade.